karlwizkrafte/jcandy/README.md

 - Standardized CLI utilities for Java.
 - Reduces repetitive code.
 - Easy integration into existing projects.
+- Adds colorful and styled text output for enhanced CLI aesthetics.

 ## Installation
 To use `jcandy` in your project: